1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ---

 <p><div style="text-align: justify">
-This project is still at its conceptualisation stage and we’re actively looking for collaborators to contribute to the 1000 buffalo genomes.
-If you already have SNPs data, you can directly contribute to this project.
-The genomes will be made up of both river and swamp buffalo including some conservation breeds.
-We’re planning to apply to Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
-Organising a consortium or group of researchers from multiple countries/organisations will strengthen the chance of winning this grant.
-Our efforts here, even if not funded by Illumina, can also potentially attract other fundings.
+This project is still at its conceptualisation stage and we are actively looking for collaborators to contribute to the 1000 buffalo genomes.
+Below is a list of our current collaborators.
+If you already have sequenced data, you can directly contribute to this project.
+The samples will be made up of both swamp and river buffalo including some conservation breeds.
+We are applying for Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
 </div></p>

 <p><div style="text-align: justify">
-The 1000 Buffalo Genomes Project is a collaboration of various organisations and research group with the goal of sequencing different river- and swamp-type buffalo populations.
+The 1000 Buffalo Genomes Project is a collaboration of various organisations and research group with the goal of sequencing different swamp- and river-type buffalo populations.
 </div></p>

 ### Collaborators
 Key-players in this project (hopefully more to be added ✨):
 - <a href="https://www.pcc.gov.ph/">Philippine Carabao Center</a>
+- <a href="https://set.adelaide.edu.au/davies-research-centre/">The University of Adelaide</a>

 ### Goals
 - Organise research groups and harmonise our project direction for the water buffaloes
 - Discover SNPs from 1000 water-buffalo samples
+- SNP array panel and low pass WGS + SNP capture
-- Design technologies for genetic improvement and conservation
+- Design methods for genetic improvement and conservation
-- Open-source data to be used for subsequent studies
+- Sequencing data will be made publicly available

-### Data Ownership
+### Data ownership
 <div style="text-align: justify">
 We would like to expand genome research in water buffaloes to fully utilise the potential of this animal in milk, meat, hide and draft power as well as for conservation purposes, hence there will be transparency in code and SNP data, and data generated in this project will be released to the public.